Food Processing Conveyor Belt Inspection Checklist

 Failure risk: Product contamination, foreign material, recall

 Belt surface integrity — Inspect entire belt surface for cuts, cracks, gouges, abrasions, or embedded debris.
-Any surface break is a contamination entry point.
+Any surface break is a contamination entry point that requires immediate documentation and escalation before the next production run begins.

 Edge condition — Check both belt edges for fraying, delamination, or material separation.
-Edge fragments are the most common foreign material source from conveyors.
+Edge fragments are the most common foreign material source from conveyors and the leading trigger for USDA recall events in protein processing facilities.

-Product residue & carryback — Check for material stuck to or embedded in the belt that wasn't removed during the last sanitation cycle.
-Carryback causes cross-contamination between production runs.
+Product residue and carryback — Check for material stuck to or embedded in the belt that was not removed during the last sanitation cycle.
+Carryback causes cross-contamination between production runs and accelerates belt degradation through abrasive action.

 Sanitation verification — Confirm ATP swab results are below your facility threshold (typically under 10 RLU) before production startup.
-Document results.
+Document results with technician name, timestamp, and zone location for audit trail continuity.

 Drive System & Mechanical Components